Fabulosul/virtual_memory_allocator/README.md

 ### main

 * The function processes various commands, parsing or transforming them to call the main functions of the program.
 These operations include memory initialization (**INIT_HEAP**), memory diagnostics (**DUMP_MEMORY**), memory allocation (**MALLOC**), memory deallocation (**FREE**), writing to memory (**WRITE**), and reading from memory (**READ**).

-## Comments on the Project:

-### What did you learn from completing this project?

-* How memory works in the background and how certain memory operations are performed.

-* A better understanding of a data structure (*Segregated Free Lists*).

-* How to better understand and implement a **resizable array**.